MichaelP84/Modeling-Conways-GOL/README.md

 ### Conclusion

 Both models did suprisingly well, and outperformed the baseline by about 12% to 13%.
 It is interesting to observe how while the CNN and Linear networks learned the underlying rules of Conway's game of life, the CNN, utilizes some compression of information/ dimension reduction during the initial convolutional layer.
+As a result, in the GIF for the CNN, a lot of residual values close to 0 are seen around the correct values.
+This contrasts the Linear model where values tend to stay at 0 when not a strong guess.
 This makes me hypothesize that on a larger grid size (20x20 or more), a CNN's filters would be able to better learn the rules of Conway's Game of Life.
 Meaning, a CNN would outperform a purely Linear model of the same size at this level.
 However, that will have to be the focus of a different experiment.